7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 “Everywhere takes credit cards!”

-There is a lot of differing advice out there about managing money in Mexico and a lot of it is BAD.
+There is a lot of conflicting advice about managing money in Mexico, and much of it is unhelpful.

 You probably have all kinds of questions about things like how much to tip, whether you should use dollars, how to keep your cash safe (especially if carrying a lot of it), and whether your credit card will work anywhere.

 I put this article together to help you find clarity.
-Hopefully, these tips will help you plan the best way to manage your money in Mexico!
+Hopefully, these tips will help you plan the best way to manage your money in Mexico and, more importantly, how to exhange money in Mexico, especially if you’re coming from the US or Canada.

 What currency does Mexico use?